khale/site/content/authors/admin/_index.md

 If you're an undergrad considering research or going to grad school, you should take a look at [this page]({{< ref "/ugrad-research" >}}).

-**I will be transitioning to Oregon State University in the Fall of 2024**